-BEIRUT (AP) — Syrian government airstrikes have killed at least 14 people in the northern province of Raqqa less than a week after rebels seized the area's provincial capital, their first since the start of Syria's civil war, anti-regime activists said Sunday.
+BEIRUT (AP) — Syrian government airstrikes killed at least 14 people in the northern province of Raqqa less than a week after rebels seized the area's provincial capital, activists said Sunday.

-Recent government airstrikes, meanwhile, show the limits of rebel control.
+Recent government airstrikes have shown the limits of rebel control.
 Even if they hold the ground, they can do little about the government's air force, which often bombards areas recently captured by the rebels, killing fighters and civilians alike.

 A video posted online from Raqqa city showed the dead bodies of seven people scattered in a street with destroyed buildings nearby.
 An off-camera narrator says they were killed in an airstrike.

-The Observatory said at least seven others were killed in a separate strike Saturday near the province's eastern border.
+The Observatory confirmed that strike and said at least seven others were killed in a separate air attack near the province's eastern border.

-Over the last year, Syria's rebels have greatly expanded the territory they hold in northern Syria, mostly in the provinces of Idlib and Aleppo that abut the Turkish border.
-In February, they extended their control into Raqqa province, seizing a hydroelectric dam on the Euphrates river.
+Over the last year, Syria's rebels have greatly expanded the territory they hold in northern Syria, mostly in the provinces of Idlib and Aleppo next to the Turkish border.
+In February, they extended their control into Raqqa province, seizing a hydroelectric dam on the Euphrates River.
 After storming a central prison, they seized most of Raqqa city on March 4, solidifying their control over the next two days.

-Raqqa is the first of Syria's provincial capital cities to fall completely under rebel control.
+Raqqa is the first of Syria's provincial capitals to fall completely under rebel control.

-Rebel actions since taking the city have raised concerns about how they will administer the area.
+Rebel actions since taking the city have raised concerns.

 One video showed rebels driving the dead body of a military intelligence official around in the back of a pickup truck to show it off.
 At one point, they lay out his body in a street next to another body.
 Both have large holes in their heads.